RohitVyavahare2001/POC---GENAI-Powered-Interview-Platform/readme.md

 ```

 NOTE: This is a partial work been done,not the full scale project

-We got an idea(prrof of concept) that this system can be build.
+We got an idea(proof of concept) that this system can be build.